d4rklynk/my-docker-compose/README.md

 5. Update the hostname in `swag/nginx/proxy-confs/libreddit.subdomain.conf` approprieately.
 6. Update the hostname in `swag/nginx/proxy-confs/heimdall.subdomain.conf` approprieately.
 7. Run `docker-compose up` and make sure nothing errors out.
 You can use `docker-compose up -d` to start it in the background if you want.

+Troubleshoot:

+Be sure that nitter.conf has read permissions for all `chmod a+r nitter.conf` and root is the owner `chown root:root nitter.conf`